melezhik/RLMC/README.md

 # Schedule

 Class groups are being formed, ETA for course start is the end of October.
-Please follow us on telegram @RLMC for news and updates
+Please follow us on telegram @RUSLMC for news and updates